junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 #### Act 2 (Cas POV → both POV)

-Blinks of shallow lights flash by then disappear like comets.
+Blinks of shallow lights flash by, then disappear like comets.
 Clouds of lights expand and shrink like nebulas.
 Clusters of lights form and dissipate like constellations.

 Castiel stands in the dimension in between, floating, as if he's in the deep space.
-Stars and sparkles, here and there.
+Stars and sparks, here and there.
 He views the crowds of lights from one cluster to another, checking their brightness, the warmth, the color.
 Guessing, wondering.

 His eyes are sad, but not devasted.
 Longing, but he stays where he stands.
 Just looking, always looking.
 Looking at the lights like looking at the way home but he cannot go.
 Staring, as if they are the eyes of the person he has profound bond with but he cannot follow.
 Standing still, like a stone sculpture of guardian angel which he once so deeply believed he was, he still wishes to believe.